 Passions are running high on the topic of protests.
 Some States have proposed legislation that would criminalize certain protest behaviors, and I was asked for information on exactly what they’re proposing and whether these proposals run afoul of our Constitutional rights.

-With my usual caveats for this series,* here’s what I’ve found.
+With my usual caveats for this series,* here’s what I’ve found as I track down the bills referenced in recent news stories.

 Which states are proposing laws like this?

-- SB 17-035 introduced January 13th, 2017 – Deals specifically with protests that involve tampering with oil and gas equipment, making it a class 6 felony. (introduced to the Senate)
+- SB 17-035 introduced January 13th, 2017 – Deals specifically with protests that involve tampering with oil and gas equipment, making it a class 6 felony.
+(Passed Senate, in committee in the House)

-- On the other hand, SB 17-062 introduced January 19th, 2017 – Would prohibit public colleges and universities from restricting student protests, such as designating specific times or places where protests are allowed. (introduced to the Senate)
+- On the other hand, SB 17-062 introduced January 19th, 2017 – Would prohibit public colleges and universities from restricting student protests, such as designating specific times or places where protests are allowed.
+(Passed Senate, back from committee in the House)

 - SB 285 introduced January 9th, 2017 – Defines a “Mass traffic obstruction” as “an incident in which, as part of (or as the result of) a protest, riot, or other assembly, at least ten (10) persons obstruct vehicular traffic in violation of IC 35-44.1-2-13 (obstruction of traffic).”
-Requires a “responsible public official” to “not later than fifteen (15) minutes after first learning that a mass traffic obstruction exists in the official’s jurisdiction, dispatch all available law enforcement officers to the mass traffic obstruction with directions to use any means necessary to clear the roads of the persons unlawfully obstructing vehicular traffic.” (currently in committee)
+Requires a “responsible public official” to “not later than fifteen (15) minutes after first learning that a mass traffic obstruction exists in the official’s jurisdiction, dispatch all available law enforcement officers to the mass traffic obstruction with directions to use any means necessary to clear the roads of the persons unlawfully obstructing vehicular traffic.”
+(Passed Senate, in committee in the House)

 - SF 111 Introduced January 19th, 2017 – Would prohibit people from “intentionally blocking the movement of traffic on certain highways.” (referred to committee)

 - HB 4643 introduced May 26th, 2015 – “House Bill 4643 would amend Public Act 176 of 1939, which created the Employment Relations Commission, to modify the penalties for mass picketing.
-In addition to the current misdemeanor penalties, a civil fine could be levied and injunctive relief would be available.” (passed House in December 2016, would need to be re-introduced this year and start from the beginning)
+In addition to the current misdemeanor penalties, a civil fine could be levied and injunctive relief would be available.” (passed House in December 2016, would need to be re-introduced this year)

-- HF 390 introduced January 23rd, 2017 – Obstructing a roadway would become a crime, and the penalties for obstructing traffic to a highway or airport are increased. (currently in committee)
+- HF 390 introduced January 23rd, 2017, and SF 676 introduced February 6th, 2017 – Obstructing a roadway would become a crime, and the penalties for obstructing traffic to a highway or airport are increased. (both versions currently back from committee and awaiting vote)

-- HF 322 introduced January 23rd, 2017 – Governmental units would be allowed to sue to recover costs related to unlawful assemblies and public nuisances. (currently in committee)
+- HF 322 introduced January 23rd, 2017, and SF 679 introduced February 6th, 2017 – Governmental units would be allowed to sue to recover costs related to unlawful assemblies and public nuisances. (both versions currently in committee)

 - HB 179 introduced December 8th, 2016 – Makes intentionally concealing one’s identity while engaging in “the crime of unlawful assembly or rioting” a class A misdemeanor. (introduced to House)

-- HB 826 introduced February 2nd, 2017 – Makes intentional blocking of traffic unlawful and designate it a class A misdemeanor. (introduced to the House)
+- HB 826 introduced February 2nd, 2017 – Makes intentional blocking of traffic unlawful and designate it a class A misdemeanor. (currently in committee)

 - The News & Observer reported that State Senator Dan Bishop plans to introduce a bill making it illegal to “threaten, intimidate, or retaliate against a present or former North Carolina official.”
-Senator Bishop’s list of introduced bills, however, does not include such a bill, and no relevant bills turn up with a keyword search of current legislation as of 2/16/2017. (not yet introduced)
+Senator Bishop’s list of introduced bills, however, does not include such a bill.
+On 3/9/2017 he introduced a bill providing for the protection of former elected officials for 1 year after they’ve completed their terms of office, but it doesn’t specify what these protection officers would protect against. (not yet introduced)

 - HB 1203 (text of the bill) introduced January 9th, 2017 – Creates a “liability exemption” for “a driver of a motor vehicle who negligently causes injury or death to an individual obstructing vehicular traffic.”
 It also makes it “unlawful” to walk in the road if there is a sidewalk, on the shoulder if there is no sidewalk, or on the right-hand side of a two-way street. (defeated by the House)

-- HB 668 and SB 944 (text of the bill) introduced February 9th, 2017 – Provides civil immunity for the driver of an automobile who injures a protester who is blocking traffic in a public right-of-way if the driver was exercising due care. (the Senate version is in committee, the House version has been introduced)
+- HB 668 and SB 944 (text of the bill) introduced February 9th, 2017 – Provides civil immunity for the driver of an automobile who injures a protester who is blocking traffic in a public right-of-way if the driver was exercising due care. (both versions are now in committee)

 - SB 5009 introduced December 15th, 2016 – Protests that cause “economic disruption” are illegal.
 “Sec.
 1. The legislature recognizes and fully supports the ability of individuals to exercise their rights of free speech, press, and peaceful assembly, and to engage in other constitutionally protected activities.
 The legislature finds, however, that there is no right to harm another person or prevent 10 another person from exercising his or her rights. … Sec.
 2. The prosecuting attorney may file a special allegation when sufficient evidence exists to show that the accused or an accomplice committed the offense to cause an economic disruption.” (currently in committee)